SamambaMan/kquery/README.md

 A - Because this amount of space isn't a problem for me.
 Hard Disk space is plentiful and cheap nowadays, not as much as battery/memmory/processing in low-powered devices.

 Q - Do you plan to provide other database connectors?
-Or improved postgresql connecion features?
+Or improved PostgreSQL connecion features?

 A - Yes!
 If I have enough time and application load time and performance is not compromised, why not?